 participants focus on motivating behavior change, developing critical-thinking, problem- solving, and decision-making skills, fostering a connection to the environment and

 supporting lifelong learning.
 This aligns closely with the definition of environmental education established more than 40 years ago by the Tbilisi Declaration.
 Important benefits of environmental education include increasing interesting in taking action to protect the environment, promoting well-being, increasing understanding of real-world issues, helping people understand their connection to the environment, and improving engagement in learning.
 Project participants highlighted barriers to environmental education presented by participants, including lack of interest, challenges with making environmental issues relevant, and cultural barriers.
 Additional barriers include defining and integrating environmental education, lack of educator time, knowledge and interest, and lack of leadership support and resources.
 Strategies suggested to enhance and improve environmental education include supporting partnerships and program development, defining and championing environmental education, developing local and relevant resources, changing curriculum and standards, and providing professional development and networking opportunities.

 Action Research, Survey (attitude scale, opinion, questionnaire), facilitated conversations, World Cafe conversations

 Community Building, Environmental Studies, Environmental Education

 Reckinger, Alisa, "Building Capacity: How A Local Government Agency Can Support Partners In Offering Environmental Education For Youth" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4267.